Policy document

 7. PLAIN ENGLISH OR RICH ENGLISH?

 For some purposes, clear, simple English is ideal, for example in forms or instruction leaflets.
-While plain English is clearly important in many contexts, the Queen's English Society wishes to encourage rich and imaginative English where appropriate, as in poetry, drama, fiction and some non-fiction.
+While plain English is clearly important in many contexts, the King's English Society wishes to encourage rich and imaginative English where appropriate, as in poetry, drama, fiction and some non-fiction.
 Schools should teach pupils to suit their style of writing to the context.

 8. THE MEDIA